CP1404/Practicals/prac_02/README.md

 These instructions are from the point of view of someone working on a JCU lab computer.
 Please keep learning and practising with Git and GitHub.

+> [!NOTE]
-**Note**: It's not easy to provide exact instructions that cover multiple versions of PyCharm.
-Your experience may be a bit different depending on your OS, version of PyCharm and any settings.
+> It's not easy to provide exact instructions that cover multiple versions of PyCharm.
+> Your experience may be a bit different depending
+> on your OS, version of PyCharm and settings.

 First, we are going to create a new project just to test using Git and GitHub.
 This will not be inside your existing practicals or other projects.